 Architecture: there will no longer be a 32-bit version of Windows 11, so if your CPU is 32-bit, it is incompatible with Windows 11.

-CPU compatibility, number of cores, frequency: the processor should theoretically be in this official list.
+CPU compatibility, number of cores, frequency: Theoretically, the processor should be on this official list.
 However, any 64-bit processor with a "disable bit" function already required for Windows 10, at least two cores and a frequency of at least 1 GHz could run Windows 11.
-If you have a red checkmark here in the list, it is incompatible with Windows 11.
+If you have a red checkmark in the list, it is incompatible with Windows 11.
 On the other hand, quite often, there is an orange checkmark.
 This means that the processor meets the requirements but is not (yet) on the list.

 Direct X + WDDM: This is related to the graphics card.
 If you have a laptop or an all-in-one and a red checkmark here, it is incompatible with Windows 11.
 If you have a desktop or tower PC, you can probably replace your graphics card with a newer compatible model.